bazbt3/ayadn_shell/README.md

 ## Disclaimer:

 It might appear as if I know what I'm doing.
-Maybe yes, maybe no.
+Maybe yes, maybe no. (I blogged about the first couple of sessions [trying to install Ayadn.](http://bazbt3.re-app.net/2014/10/23/command-line/))